sachinkum123/DevExample/.github/ISSUE_TEMPLATE/bug_report.md

----
+**Describe the bug**
+A clear and concise description of what the bug is--- 2
 about: Create a report to help us improve
+3
 title: 123
+4
 name: My Template

----

-**Describe the bug**
-A clear and concise description of what the bug is.
+5
+​
+6
+---.

 **To Reproduce**
 Steps to reproduce the behavior: